assyrianic/Tagha/tagha_documentation/ISA.md

 ### noon

 ### semkath
-in both bytecode and native functions, contains the 1st param value.
+In both bytecode and native functions, contains the 1st param value.

 ### _eh
-in both bytecode and native functions, contains the 2nd param value.
+In both bytecode and native functions, contains the 2nd param value.

 ### peh
-in both bytecode and native functions, contains the 3rd param value.
+In both bytecode and native functions, contains the 3rd param value.

 ### sadhe
-in both bytecode and native functions, contains the 4th param value.
+In both bytecode and native functions, contains the 4th param value.

 ### qof
-in both bytecode and native functions, contains the 5th param value.
+In both bytecode and native functions, contains the 5th param value.

 ### reesh
-in both bytecode and native functions, contains the 6th param value.
+In both bytecode and native functions, contains the 6th param value.

 ### sheen
-in both bytecode and native functions, contains the 7th param value.
+In both bytecode and native functions, contains the 7th param value.

 ### taw
-in both bytecode and native functions, contains the 8th param value.
+In both bytecode and native functions, contains the 8th param value.

 ## Special Purpose Registers

 ### rsp
-stack pointer
+Stack Pointer

 ### rbp
-base pointer aka stack frame pointer
+Base Pointer aka stack frame pointer

 ### ip
-instruction pointer, not accessable in tagha assembly.
+Instruction Pointer, not accessable in tagha assembly.

 # VM Opcodes